 Morrow County acknowledged and accepted the responsibility of providing the services and programs needed by its citizens with disabilities many years ago.
-In 1958, seven dedicated parents and interested individuals established the Council for Retarded Citizens of Morrow County, a non-profit organization.
+In 1958, seven dedicated parents and interested individuals established a non-profit organization.
 Local industries, churches and other interested groups conducted a public education program for individuals with disabilities.
-The program outgrew its first location in a church annex.
+The program outgrew its first location in an annex of the First Baptist Church in Mount Gilead and moved to a house in front of the HPM Division of the Koehring Company.
+That house is now the Morrow County Credit Union and a coatrack still hangs in the entrance way with students’ names etched into the wood.
 With the passage of an operating levy in 1964 and Senate Bill 169 in 1967, the transformation to the Morrow County Board of Developmental Disabilities began.
 The need for services beyond school-age educational programs led to the creation of an adult activity center in 1971, providing continuing education focused on vocational training.

-The Board of DD has experienced many changes over the past 60 years.
+Morrow DD has experienced many changes over the past 60 years.
 Expansion to serve the growing demands of an advancing population led to separate buildings for children, adults and seniors.
-In 1999, the Board of DD took advantage of a state grant to renovate and expand its current children’s building.
-Just a few years later, school-age services transitioned to pre-school and early intervention programs for infants and toddlers began as families chose the inclusion opportunities public education provided.
-This transition led to the Board losing support, connection and awareness within the community.
-As a result, the Board of DD made significant budget and staffing cuts to its programming, closing two buildings and suspending early intervention, community support and job coaching services.
+In 1999, the Board of DD took advantage of a state grant to renovate and expand its current building, the Whetstone Center.
+Just a few years later, school-age services transitioned to pre-school, and Early Intervention programs for infants and toddlers began, as families chose the inclusion opportunities public education provided.
+The misunderstandings around this transition led to the Board losing community support, connection and awareness within the community.
+As a result, the Board of DD made significant budget and staffing cuts to its programs, closing two buildings and suspending Early Intervention, community support and job coaching services.